-Recommended: If you intend to apply for a seminar thesis at our chair, we advise you to follow Corporate Finance I and II since these lectures form the conceptual basis for several topics discussed in the seminar.
+Recommended: If you intend to apply for a seminar thesis at our chair, we advise you to follow Corporate Finance I since these lectures form the conceptual basis for several topics discussed in the seminar.
 However, participation in these courses is no formal requirement for seminar access.
 Basic knowledge of statistics and econometrics is assumed and participants must be motivated to undertake empirical work.
 A sound reading and writing knowledge of English is also required as the seminar is conducted in English.

+seminar is conducted in English.

-Obligatory registration: yes Further information on registration: Website of the chair
+Obligatory registration: yes Further information on registration:

+Website of the chair

-Courses Hours per week Self-study ECTS
+Courses Hours per week Self-study

-Seminar 2 10 6
+Seminar 2 10

 ECTS in total 6

-Form of assessment Participation (15%), oral presentation (15%), seminar paper (70%)
+Form of assessment Participation (15%), oral presentation (15%),

+seminar paper (70%)

-Lecturer/Person in charge Prof. Ernst Maug, Ph.D
+Lecturer/Person in charge Prof. Ernst Maug, Ph.D.

 Duration of module 1 semester

-Offering Spring semester, registration in Fall semester (not in spring '16)
+Offering Spring semester, registration in Fall semester

 Language English

-Program-specific educational goals LG 5
+Program-specific educational goals LG 1, LG 2, LG 5

+Grade graded

-Range of application Mannheim Master in Business Education,
+Range of application M.Sc.
+MMM, M.Sc.
+Bus.
+Edu.